 Postretirement benefit overcollections.
 This regulatory liability represents the difference between amounts recovered through rates by UGI Gas and Electric Utility and actual costs incurred in accordance with accounting for postretirement benefits.
-With respect to UGI Gas, these overcollections will be refunded to customers over a ten-year period beginning October 19, 2016, the date UGI Gas' Joint Petition pursuant to its January 19, 2016 base rate filing became effective (see "UGI Gas Base Rate Filing" below).
-With respect to Electric Utility, the difference between the amounts recovered through rates and the actual costs incurred in accordance with accounting for postretirement benefits is being deferred for future rate refund to customers.
+With respect to UGI Gas, postretirement benefit overcollections are generally being refunded to customers over a ten-year period beginning October 19, 2016, the date UGI Gas' Joint Petition pursuant to its January 19, 2016 base rate filing became effective (see "Base Rate Filings" below).
+With respect to Electric Utility, the excess of the amounts recovered through rates and the actual costs incurred in accordance with accounting for postretirement benefits is being deferred for future rate refund to customers.